Last updated 05 January 2021

 - With the new Civil ID, any citizen can access electronic social security services, using their eID as the primary authentication tool at a new network self-service kiosks.

-- Kuwait Oil Company has deployed self-service kiosks for its employees to simplify the issuance of HR and payroll certificates.
+- Kuwait Oil Company has deployed self-service kiosks for its employees to simplify HR and payroll certificates.
 Employees can now access the service using their eID to view and print all required documents with complete privacy.

 - Kuwait Credit Bank has deployed the national eID as the most secure tool to access its online services and apply for governmental loans.
 The card is also the key to authenticate through the bank's web portal.